-When I was 12 years old, my friend Russell introduced me to a band named Metallica.
-There were two albums he had me listen to: Ride the Lightning and Master of Puppets.
-The first is heavier than the second, while the second is more, how do I say this, nuanced and mature than the first.
-They’re both incredibly awesome albums and if I had to guess, I’d say that Metallica is the most popular heavy metal band on the planet.
+When I was 12, my friend Russell introduced me to a band called Metallica.
+He had me listen to two albums: Ride the Lightning and Master of Puppets.
+The first is heavier, while the second feels more, how should I put it, nuanced and mature.
+Both are absolutely incredible, and if I had to guess, I’d say Metallica is the most popular heavy metal band on the planet.

 Metallica was the one for me.
 The group was commercially successful and their albums were widely available.
 And they were damn good.
 Don’t believe me?
 Watch the video below and see why Metallica was and remains more popular and more loved than any other.
 By the way, the concert below was held in Moscow and it was estimated to have attracted 1.6 million fans.
 And as you’ll see in the clip below, even those who weren’t fans before the music began promptly became fans after.
 Keep an eye on the military personnel.
 What a show.